Bissell Zing Rewind Review

 To test how well each vacuum handled, we compared how difficult it was to clean a flight of stairs, the effort required to push or pull the vacuum, and its overall maneuverability.
 The Bissell Zing did quite well in this metric, worth 20% of the final score, again earning a 6 out of 10 for its good performance.

 This vacuum is exceptionally lightweight, making it very easy to move up and down a flight of stairs.
-The chart below shows how it compares to the rest of the group when it came to weight.

 However, this vacuum does have a short reach, only reaching about 7 steps before it has to be moved.
 It's about average effort to push or pull and is relatively nimble when it comes to maneuvering, though it's not even close to the Dyson Cinetic Big Ball or Shark Rotator in terms of agility.